 Foreign nationals seeking a Transit Visa for spending a night inside the country are required to obtain one by showing the proof of transit i.e. Air Ticket.
 5USD fee is charged for acquiring a transit visa and you can obtain one at the Transit Visa Desk in the Tribhuvan International Airport.

 Yes.
 There are ATM machines throughout the nation even more in the major cities.
-You can use your VISA Debit cards to withdraw funds from your home country bank.
+You can use your VISA Debit cards to withdraw funds from your home country's bank.
 While ATM services are also available in some remote regions, this might not always be the case.
 We advise you to prepare and draw funds before beginning the trip to rural areas of Nepal.

 Besides hiking and trekking, you can journey to the major cities including Pokhara, Lumbini, Chitwan, and Kathmandu which offers you a variety of activities including wildlife safari, boating, and touring the UNESCO world heritage sites amongst others.
-You can also engage in adventure sports including paragliding, bungee jumping, rafting, skydiving, zip lining, and various other sports.
+You can also engage in adventure sports including paragliding, bungee jumping, rafting, skydiving, zip-lining, and various other sports.

 The nation is perfect for all age groups with activities tailored to all age groups.
 The city of Kathmandu is host to a number of fun parks, water parks, and zoos tailored for children.
 You can also head to the city of Pokhara which offers calming boat rides alongside the banks of Phewa Lake and the wildlife sightseeing at Chitwan can be a fun experience for the kids.
-Besides these, we also conduct children friendly treks and hikes as well.
+Besides these, we also conduct children-friendly treks and hikes as well.
 If you make prior requests, we also make services like back ricing and horse riding available.

 Depending on the area you are traveling accommodation can cost you anything between NRS.2000 to NRS.5000 for one night.
 The rate, however, is variable to different locations and we are here to make sure that you get the best services at the best rate possible.

-While the traditional "Dal Bhat" is the go-to for travelers in Nepal, there are a wide variety of food items you can choose from.
+While the traditional "Dal Bhat" is the go-to for travelers in Nepal, there is a wide variety of food items you can choose from.
 You can also have Gundruk and Dhedo alongside several cuisines privy to the particular location.
-This, again, depends on the area you are journeying into as different regions boast different specialty.
+This, again, depends on the area you are journeying into as different regions boast different specialties.
 However, Momo: is the all-time favorite of the Nepalese across the country.
 There are plenty of ethnic cuisines belonging to Newari, Tharu, Gurung, Thakali, Sherpa, and Tamang origins.

-You can easily access the internet inNepal using Wi-Fi or internet provided by Internet Service Providers.
-The nation still has hosts of cyber café with high-speed internet access and the hotels you will be staying will also have free access to the internet.
+You can easily access the internet in Nepal using Wi-Fi or the internet provided by Internet Service Providers.
+The nation still has hosts of cyber café with high-speed internet access and the hotels you will be staying in will also have free access to the internet.
 Besides these, cellular data is also massively used and spread across the country.
 NTC and Ncell provide Sim cards at reasonable rates for this purpose.
-So, you will have no difficulty in accessing the internet in Nepal.
+So, you will have no difficulty accessing the internet in Nepal.